VREX — Varex Imaging Corporation

 5. Notable Q&A Insights

-- Market Conditions: Management expressed optimism about customer engagement and order activity, particularly in the Medical segment, indicating a shift from maintenance to new product development.
+- Customer Sentiment: CEO Sunny Sanyal expressed optimism about customer engagement and order activity in both Medical and Industrial segments, indicating a shift from maintenance-focused discussions to new product development.

-- Photon Counting Technology: Progress is being made with two OEMs in product commercialization, with a focus on democratizing access to this technology.
+- Photon Counting Technology: Progress is being made with two OEMs engaged in product commercialization, with a focus on democratizing technology for broader market access.

-- Refinancing Plans: The company plans to refinance its high-yield debt before it becomes current in October 2026, aiming to reduce interest costs.
+- Debt Refinancing Plans: The company plans to refinance its high-yield debt before October 2026, currently at a 7.875% interest rate, with hopes to lower it through refinancing efforts.

-Overall, Varex Imaging reported a solid start to fiscal 2026, with strong growth in the Industrial segment and stable performance in Medical, while navigating challenges related to inventory and macroeconomic conditions.
+Overall, Varex Imaging reported a solid start to fiscal 2026, with growth in the Industrial segment and stable performance in Medical, while navigating challenges related to inventory and market conditions in China.